-- 1) the student's failure to meet academic requirements; - 2) the penalty, if any, to be imposed; - 3) the method, if any, by which the student may correct academic deficiencies; - 4) the timeline for completing any probation requirements and remedial activities; - 5) the consequences for failure to meet the probation/remediation requirements and timelines; and - 6) the process for appeal. - 1.3.4 Written Notice Regarding Failure to Meet Professional Standards
+- the student's failure to meet academic requirements; - 2) the penalty, if any, to be imposed; - 3) the method, if any, by which the student may correct academic deficiencies; - 4) the timeline for completing any probation requirements and remedial activities; - 5) the consequences for failure to meet the probation/remediation requirements and timelines; and - 6) the process for appeal.

+1.3.4 Written Notice Regarding Failure to Meet Professional Standards

-The student shall be informed in writing of alleged violations of academic integrity or other professional standards by the Senior Associate Dean for Academic Affairs and Educational Innovation.
+The student shall be informed in writing of alleged violations of academic integrity or other professional standards by the Senior Associate Dean for Academic Affairs and Educational Innovation, herein referred to as "Senior AD".